 If your text has not been previously edited by an editor, you need a copyedit, not a proofread.
-To avoid both wasting your money and my time, I will not proofread a manuscript that has clearly not been professionally edited.
+To avoid both wasting your money and my time, I will not proofread a manuscript that has clearly not already been professionally edited.

 If you can only afford one lower cost editing option for your manuscript, consider a light copyedit instead.
 It only costs a little more than a proofread and addresses far more issues.

 I loved your copyedit.
 Can you also proofread my manuscript?

 While I am happy to proofread any edited manuscript, if I have previously copyedited your text, it’s a far better idea to have a different editor do the proofread.

 Even the best editors need editors themselves simply because a person can only read something so many times before they stop reading what is actually written on the page and start seeing what they think is on the page.

 If I only did the early-stage developmental editing on your manuscript, then the text should have changed enough and/or enough time should have passed that I would be able to read your text with fresh eyes.
 Likewise, if it’s been at least a couple months since my last reading of the manuscript then it’s usually safe.

 If I did an early copyedit for you and you now want a proofread of the same manuscript, I do offer a 25 percent discount on additional services for the same book.